hashicorp/terraform-provider-azurerm/website/docs/r/virtual_hub_bgp_connection.html.markdown

 * `create` - (Defaults to 30 minutes) Used when creating the Virtual Hub Bgp Connection.
 * `read` - (Defaults to 5 minutes) Used when retrieving the Virtual Hub Bgp Connection.
-* `update` - (Defaults to 30 minutes) Used when updating the Virtual Hub Bgp Connection.
 * `delete` - (Defaults to 30 minutes) Used when deleting the Virtual Hub Bgp Connection.

 ## Import